 Solution: Customize Your Work and Homeschool Schedule

 So here’s the thing.
 Some WFH moms have bosses.
-And they might have have set working hours where they need to be online or on phone meetings.
-If you’re in this situation, you either need to have in-home childcare OR children who work independently OR work hours while your kids are sleeping.
+And they might have set working hours where they need to be online or on phone meetings.
+If you’re in this situation, you need in-home childcare OR children who work independently OR work hours while your kids sleep.

 If, however, you can choose your own work hours, do it.
-For example, I typically work from 5:00 am to 8:00 am five mornings a week when my kids (aged 10 and 7 as I write this) are sleeping.
+For example, I typically work from 5:00 am to 8:00 am five mornings a week when my kids (aged 13 and 9 as I write this) sleep.
 We usually homeschool from about 10:00 am through 2:30 pm.

-Other mothers I know prefer to work in the evenings after their kids go to sleep, or even all day on Saturday when a spouse or other family member can watch the kids.
+Other mothers I know prefer to work in the evenings after their kids sleep or even all day on Saturday when a spouse or other family member can watch the kids.
 Take some time to find a schedule that works best for you.

 Remember, you earn money from your work to benefit your family.
 In fact, your earnings might support your entire family if you are a single parent or your spouse does not work.

 Working from home and homeschooling gives you more flexibility than most working moms.
 Use this flexibility to your advantage.
 Create a routine or schedule that works for you, your children, and your work responsibilities.

 Remember, figuring out the best ways to homeschool and work from home takes time.